 Asked how the offshore ruling might impact the five-year leasing plan, Interior Department press secretary Molly Block said she could not comment because of ongoing litigation.

-The federal government is likely to appeal the judge's ruling.
-And Lawrence said it's tough to predict what this administration will do at this point.
+Lawrence said it was tough to predict what this administration would do at this point.
 "I think they have shown that they're very comfortable ignoring legal constraints on their push to develop oil and gas," he said.

 Concerns for Hunting, but Also Mixed Feelings